mlbowser/journal2020/content/Journal_2020.md

 |      181 | Sandpiper21 | 61.002255 | \-150.412013 |           |          |
 |      182 | Sandpiper22 | 61.001149 | \-150.411302 |           |          |

-Afer surveying, Colin and I applied the first round of SonarONE pelleted fluridone to Sandpiper Lake.
+Afer surveying, Colin began treating Sandpiper Lake.

 It was late when we made it back to the cabin in the canoes.